-D. ANNUAL GENERAL MEETING OF SECURITYHOLDERS AND RELATED MATTERS
+D. ANNUAL GENERAL MEETING OF SECURITYHOLDERS AND RELATED MATTERS (Updated May 1, 2020)

 D1.
 CSA staff are aware that certain stock exchange rules were recently amended in response to COVID-19 to permit issuers to delay their annual general meeting of securityholders to December 31, 2020.
+CSA staff are also aware that the Government of Ontario announced on March 31, 2020 an emergency order to provide flexibility for annual meetings under the Business Corporations Act (Ontario).

-The deadline extension provided for in the Blanket Order is for a period of 45 days and is only available for certain documents required to be filed, sent or delivered during the period from March 23, 2020 to June 1, 2020.
-The Blanket Order does not contemplate a deadline extension

-- for the filing, sending or delivery of management information circulars or proxy materials for a meeting of securityholders. - CSA staff have received a number of inquiries from issuers regarding the interplay between the Blanket Order and a delay of an annual general meeting of securityholders, including matters relating to executive compensation, management information circulars and other proxy materials, annual meeting request forms, and delivery of financial statements in conjunction with the delivery of management information circulars. - CSA staff are considering these issues.
-As noted in the CSA news release dated March 23, 2020 regarding the Blanket Order, the CSA is closely monitoring the situation and will consider whether further relief or extension is necessary. - The CSA does not establish meeting requirements.
+- The deadline extension provided for in the Blanket Order is for a period of 45 days and is only available for certain documents required to be filed, sent or delivered during the period from March 23, 2020 to June 1, 2020.
+The Blanket Order does not contemplate a deadline extension for the filing, sending or delivery of management information circulars or proxy materials for a meeting of securityholders. - On May 1, 2020 the CSA published, in local blanket orders, substantively harmonized temporary exemptions from certain executive compensation disclosure requirements and delivery requirements related to management information circulars and certain financial statements and MD&A. Please see Appendix A for a list of the local blanket orders in each jurisdiction (collectively, the Executive Compensation and Delivery Matters Blanket Order).
+Please note that the relief in the Executive Compensation and Delivery Matters Blanket Order is limited and contains specific terms and conditions.
+Issuers should refer to the applicable Executive Compensation and Delivery Matters Blanket Order.
+CSA staff note that if we receive sufficient inquiries regarding the Executive Compensation and Delivery Matters Blanket Order, we intend to publish a separate CSA staff notice containing frequently asked questions related to the Executive Compensation and Delivery Matters Blanket Order.
+Issuers that have questions with respect to the Executive Compensation and Delivery Matters Blanket Order are encouraged to contact their principal regulator. - Issuers should also refer to the CSA press release Canadian securities regulators provide guidance on conducting Annual General Meetings during COVID-19 outbreak that was issued on March 20, 2020. - The CSA does not establish meeting requirements.
 Those requirements are established under the corporate law (or equivalent legislation) applicable to an issuer and its constating documents.
-Issuers should review their applicable corporate law or other governing statutes and any exemptions or guidance provided by the corporate law regulator or equivalent in the applicable jurisdiction. - Issuers should also refer to the CSA press release Canadian securities regulators provide guidance on conducting Annual General Meetings during COVID-19 outbreak that was issued on March 20, 2020. - Issuers that have urgent concerns with respect to these matters are encouraged to contact their principal regulator.
+Issuers should review their applicable corporate law or other governing statutes and any exemptions or guidance provided by the corporate law regulator or equivalent in the applicable jurisdiction.